Tracey Birdsall: Biography

 "My mother drove me to the Gary Dance Studio for lessons constantly as far back as I can remember.
 She would sew my costumes, drive me to rehearsals, and support me in my shows.
 It was in my blood, and my fondest childhood memories were on stage."

 As a teenager, she sang in choirs at local churches.
 After appearing in a Sunkist Soda commercial, she appeared in several other TV commercials while she attended acting classes and went to auditions.
 She appeared in the soap opera Loving, hosted Million Dollar Showcase of Homes and was a special news reporter for CNBC.

+Career highlights

+For her performance in the science fiction film Rogue Warrior: Robot Fighter, Birdsall earned several awards, including the Female Action Performer of the Year Award at the Action on Film Festival, the Best Actress Jury Award from the West Coast Film Festival, and the Best Actress Jury Award from the Los Angeles Theatrical Release Awards Competition.
+She was nominated for Best Actress at the 50th Annual WorldFest Houston in 2017, for her role of Sienna.
+Further, in March 2019, she was honored with the Best Actress Award at the WeLink International Film Festival in New York City, in association with the United Nations and Women in Film.

+Birdsall has also appeared in the title character of the comedy feature Who's Jenna...?, and in Season 2 of the Netflix comedy series I Think You Should Leave with Tim Robinson.

 She co-wrote, produced and starred in the TV movie short Tick Tock in 2010.
 Tick Tock has appeared in several film festivals in the United States, Mexico and New Zealand, winning several awards: